-Dr. Manuel A. Abdala is a Ph.D. in economics from Boston University and an Executive Vice President with Compass Lexecon.
+Dr. Manuel A. Abdala is a Ph.D. in economics from Boston University and a Senior Managing Director with Compass Lexecon.
 He was previously a Director at LECG since 1998, where he was co-chair of its international arbitration practice group.
-He has provided written and oral expert testimony in more than 150 international arbitration cases, many of them involving treaty disputes between private investors and governments on topics related to damage valuation, as well as opinions on government conduct vis-a-vis investors’ expectations and regulatory standards.
+He has provided written and oral expert testimony in more than 165 international arbitration cases, many of them involving treaty disputes between private investors and governments on topics related to damage valuation, as well as opinions on government conduct vis-a-vis investors’ expectations and regulatory standards.
 He also has substantial experience in commercial arbitrations in shareholder disputes, competition clauses, property damages, and political risk insurance claims.
-He is currently a member of the Institute for Transnational Arbitration (ITA), the International Society of the New Institutional Economics (ISNIE), the American Economic Association (AEA).